Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 For the even smaller Pozidriv screws.

 The ProbeMaster test leads in question.
 Pure awesomeness.
 Costs more than the multimeter!
-Warning, I have not bought mine on Amazon, I got them for cheaper on eBay.
-But these look like they are the right thing.
+Warning, I have not bought mine on Amazon, I got them for slightly cheaper on eBay.
+But these look like they are the same thing.

 Long, stiff and very pointy pokey probes from Fluke.
 They slide right over most probes ends and fit the ProbeMaster probes perfectly.
 This was a tip from Mike Stewart.
-I don't know how I ever lived without these beforehand.
+I don't know how I ever lived without these.

 My trusty Hakko desoldering tool.
 A tip from Carl.
 Don't know how I ever lived without it before either.
 Beware, you'll need to purchase a few extra tips with varying diameters.